npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_budgeting_expenses.md

 folder: mydoc
 ---

-Once you set up [budget categories](mydoc_about_categories), [create accounts](mydoc_creating_account), and [add income](mydoc_adding_transactions), you are ready to budget expenses.
+After you set up [budget categories](mydoc_about_categories), [create accounts](mydoc_creating_account), and [add income](mydoc_adding_transactions), you are ready to budget expenses.
 Determine how much money you want to allocate for each category.
 Decide what categories require bigger budget than others.
 Calculate repetitive expenses, such as utilities and subscriptions.
 Determine your savings goals and emergency funds.

 {% include important.html content="Make sure you set expenses based on your income after taxes." %}